The Types of Data We Collect and Store

 When you access or use Services, we may automatically collect information about you, including:

-b.
-Device Information – We collect information about the computer or mobile device you use to access Services including the hardware model, operating system and version, unique device identifiers and mobile network information.
+- Device Information – We collect information about the computer or mobile device you use to access Services including the hardware model, operating system and version, unique device identifiers and mobile network information.

-c.
-Information Collected by Cookies and Other Tracking Technologies – We use various technologies to collect information, and this may include sending cookies to your computer or mobile device.
+- Information Collected by Cookies and Other Tracking Technologies – We use various technologies to collect information, and this may include sending cookies to your computer or mobile device.
 Cookies are small data files stored on your hard drive or in device memory that helps us to improve Services and your experience, see which areas and features of Services are popular and visit counts.
 We may also collect information using web beacons (also known as “gifs,” “pixel tags” and “tracking pixels”).
 Web beacons are electronic images that may be used in connection with Services or emails and help deliver cookies, count visits, understand usage and campaign effectiveness and determine whether an email has been opened and acted upon.
 For more information about cookies, and how to disable them, please see “Your Choices” below.

 PDI uses standard industry security measures to help protect your information from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction of Personal Data.
 Unfortunately, it is impossible to guarantee that Personal Data is 100% secure.
 Please store passwords in a safe place and sign out when you are not in close proximity to your device.
 You are solely responsible for all activity done through your account and will immediately notify us at firstname.lastname@example.org if you have reason to believe that your account has been compromised.
-We reserve the right, in our sole discretion, to terminate or suspend your account.

 Third Party links